Believe it or not, lemon juice can be used to scrub stains out of just about anything, including hard to clean plastic.

 Don’t have a piece of bread?
 Baby oil can perform the same fingerprint-removing or crayon-clearing feat.
 The substance also works particularly well on stainless steel.

 There are a lot of chemicals in air and fabric fresheners, but one substance can perform the same trick in an all-natural way: vodka.
 Simply mix some of the alcohol with water and a few drops of essential oil.
+Spray on fabric to give it new life.

 Who knew old newspapers could be so handy?
 Scrunch them up to soak up the oil in a pan before scrubbing it clean with some soap and water.